 Analytics and concerns over company data usage are an obstacle for companies today.
 Companies must invest time to understand how gathered data can improve the customer experience.
 Improving the customer experience is key to maintaining a strong customer base.

-Improper usage of analytics can have adverse and counterproductive effects in both customer retention and customer satisfaction rates.
+Improper usage of data analytics can have adverse and counterproductive effects on both customer retention and customer satisfaction rates.

-3 Ways Companies Can Use Data to Enhance the Customer Experience
+3 Ways Data Can Promote the Customer Experience

 1. Personalize Customer Interaction

-Netflix is another company who has properly leveraged analytics to their advantage.
+Netflix is another company that has properly leveraged analytics to its advantage.
 Like Amazon Prime Video, Netflix has also enjoyed massive success when using customer data.
 Netflix subscribers, including myself, love that the company “matches” the user with shows and movies they may enjoy.

 Nextflix argues that “over 75% of viewer activity is based-off personalized recommendations”.